 Simply put, it is an espresso shot you add to an already finished drink.
 It’s available for most frozen blended drinks.

 For example, you can order your favorite frappuccino with this style of espresso shot.
 Your barista will brew a shot of espresso and pour it hot over the finished drink.

 There’s only one shot of espresso.
 It’s not a ristretto or lungo, but a regular espresso shot.
 It’s 1 oz and around 65 mg of caffeine.

 If you find that it’s not enough for that caffeine spike you want, ask for more shots.

 Espresso is an ingredient in the affogato dessert.
-An affogato-style shot refers to the hot espresso poured over a cold base.
+An affogato-style shot refers to the hot espresso poured over any cold base.

-An affogato-style shot and espresso are essentially the same things – only the affogato style gets poured over a cold drink or ice cream.
+Both things are essentially the same – only the affogato style gets poured over a cold drink or ice cream.

 Wondering where your info comes from?
 We totally understand.
 Hey Joe only obtains our information from reputable sources.
 Contents from this article are sourced from the following publications: